 It is understandable that various products will have a different level of description detail, however, many e-commerce websites tend to underestimate the importance of having in-depth product description.

 If you look at the personal websites, users generally like to engage with the website by looking at staff photos, the stories behind the person running the website and so on.

-In the same vein e-commerce, customers prefer the detailed description of a product as well as looking for customer reviews and ratings.
+It’s the same with e-commerce, customers prefer the detailed description of a product as well as looking for customer reviews and ratings.

 As we mentioned before, photos of the product taken at various angles and showing the way you can interact with the product is crucial for customer engagement, however, having a detailed description is the most important by which a customer will be able to make a final educated decision.